Global Shares Decline Amid Tech Weakness -- Update

 Continue Reading Below

-Global stocks extended losses Wednesday amid fresh pressure on technology companies, while the euro and government bond yields continued to climb as investors reassessed the course of eurozone monetary policy.
+Stocks in Europe and Asia extended losses Wednesday amid pressure on technology companies, while the euro and government bond yields climbed as investors reassessed the course of eurozone monetary policy.

-Futures pointed to a 0.2% opening loss for the S&P 500 and the Stoxx Europe 600 fell 0.9% in morning trading, echoing earlier declines on Wall Street and in Asia.
+The Stoxx Europe 600 was down 0.4% late morning but was off its worst levels of the day, following declines in Asian markets.
+Europe's technology sector shed 1.2% and Asian tech companies moved lower following declines in their U.S. counterparts, which helped the Dow Jones Industrial Average and the S&P 500 post their biggest daily declines in more than a month.

-Europe's tech sector shed 1.6% and Asian tech companies moved lower after the Dow Jones Industrial Average and the S&P 500 posted their biggest daily declines in more than a month on Tuesday.
-The Nasdaq Composite posted its biggest drop in weeks while shares of Google parent Alphabet fell 2.5% after a record fine from the European Union's antitrust regulator.
+Futures pointed to a small opening gain for the S&P 500 on Wednesday but Nasdaq-100 futures remained down 0.4%.

 Continue Reading Below